cornishcoder1/the_paper_lounge/README.md

 2. Go to 'Deploy' tab and scroll down to 'Deploy Branch' (ensure github repo is connected).
 Run deployment.
 3. Wait for confirmation that application has deployed.
 ***

+# Deployment (Update, Nov 2022)

+As of November 2022, Heroku ceased to provide a free service.
+Therefore, to continuing hosting <a href="https://the-paper-lounge.onrender.com/">this project</a> without charge I transfered it to free services <a href="https://render.com/">Render</a> and <a href="https://www.elephantsql.com/">ElephantSQL</a>.

+The steps followed to migrate this project from Heroku to Render and ElephantSQL can be found <a href="https://code-institute-students.github.io/deployment-docs/30-pp4/">here</a>.

 # References